Cotton Genesis: History of the codex

 According to Tischendorf it was written in the 5th century.

-The Cotton Genesis appears to have been used in the 1220s as the basis for the design of 110 mosaic panels in the atrium of St Mark's Basilica in Venice, presumably after it was brought to Venice following the sack of Constantinople by the Fourth Crusade in 1204.
+The Cotton Genesis appears to have been used in the 1220s as the basis for the design of 110 mosaic panels in the narthex of St Mark's Basilica in Venice, presumably after it was brought to Venice following the 1204 sack of Constantinople by the Fourth Crusade.

-It was brought from Philippi by two Greek bishops, who presented it to King Henry VIII, whom they informed that tradition reported it to have been the identical copy which had belonged to Origen.
+It was brought from Philippi by two Greek bishops, who presented it to Henry VIII, whom they informed that tradition reported it to have been the identical copy which had belonged to Origen.
 The manuscript was acquired by Sir Robert Cotton in the 17th century.
 His collection passed to the British Museum.

 In 1731, while the codex was at Ashburnham House with the rest of the collection, it was reduced by fire to a heap of charred and shrivelled leaves.
 Afterwards the rest of the codex was divided in two parts.
 One part of it (29 folios) was moved to the British Museum, another to the Bodleian Library.

+The manuscript is badly burned and nearly impossible to read with the naked eye, but the text and illustrations are visible when photographed in ultraviolet.

 Until the middle of the 19th century it was thought to be the oldest manuscript of the Septuagint.
 According to Thomas Hartwell Horne it was not only the most ancient but the most correct manuscript that is extant.
 According to Swete the manuscript even before the fire had been imperfect.

 Most of the London fragments of the codex were deciphered and published by Constantin von Tischendorf in 1857; the rest of the codex with the Bristol fragments were deciphered by F. W. Gotch in 1881.

+In 2026, the British Library conducted a project to digitise the fragments, using multispectral imaging in infrared and ultraviolet light to produce readable photographs of portions too damaged to read with the naked eye.